 Confirmation is the Holy Spirit’s sacrament per excellence because it confers the Holy Spirit’s Gifts and Fruits.
 Candidates must be in the state of grace to receive the sacrament.
 It fulfills the words of Christ “And ye shall know the truth” (John 8:32), for the sacrament allows direct communion with the Holy Spirit.

-The life and mission of Jesus always evolved in total communion with the Holy Spirit.
-The apostles received the Holy Spirit at Pentecost and they gave the gift of the same Spirit to the newly baptized by the laying on of hands.
+Jesus’ life evolved in total communion with the Holy Spirit.
+The apostles received the Holy Spirit at Pentecost and gave the gift of the Holy Spirit to the newly baptized by the laying on of hands.
 The Catholic Church continues guided by the Spirit to impart Him to her children.
 The Church does not recognize the Protestant Confirmation.

-The essential rite of Confirmation is anointing the forehead with sacred chrism blessed by the diocesan bishop on Holy Thursday, and the laying on of the bishop’s hand with the words: Be sealed with the Gift of the Holy Spirit.
-The usual minister of Confirmation is a diocesan bishop, who can delegate to a priest.
+The Confirmation’s essential rite is anointing the forehead with sacred chrism blessed by the diocesan bishop on Holy Thursday, and the laying on the bishop’s hand with the words: Be sealed with the Gift of the Holy Spirit.
+The minister of Confirmation is a diocesan bishop, who can delegate to a priest.
 Adult converts and children in danger of death are usually baptized and confirmed by priests.
 The Catholics may receive the sacrament only once, because it imposes an “indelible mark”.

 •Be registered and actively participating in our faith community, including regular attendance at our Sunday Mass.

 •Provide a copy of their baptismal certificate.

-Each candidate for Confirmation must have a sponsor, a confirmed practicing catholic, other than the candidates’ parents.
+Candidates must have a sponsor, a confirmed practicing catholic, other than their parents.
 Godparents are ideal sponsors for the Confirmation completes the Baptism to practice Catholicism in adulthood.
 Generally, a sponsor has the same gender of the teen, because a sponsor is a companion of journey.

 •It roots us more deeply in the divine filiation which makes us cry, “Abba!
 Father!”
 (Romans 8:15)